0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-main-scene.md

 To even see this part of the problem you need to crack `instantiate_as`.
 You've never used it before.
 Its the only time we use it in this project.
 We use this because TODO Explain WHY

 ###### set rotation
 And then you have the hardest math problem in the project.
 If you aren't up on your geometry, well, you aren't going to solve it.
 I view myself as a mathy kind of person.
 I couldn't do this.
 If you know you know.
 If you don't that's what tutorials are for.
 To be fair.
-You could've stolen this from the [GDScript Tutorial]()
+You could've stolen this from the [GDScript Tutorial](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/05.the_main_game_scene.html#main-script) but you would've needed to crack a few other tough parts to even get here.
 ```
 let mut direction = mob_spawn_location.get_rotation() + PI / 2.0;
 direction += rng.gen_range(-PI / 4.0..PI / 4.0);